September 21, 2017

 So how do professional sports teams keep up with these rapidly evolving expectations?
 From a sales perspective, they have found success in implementing new marketing strategies such as flexible season ticket packages, mobile apps and partnership activations.
 However, the more daunting question is how to physically adapt venues in a manner that capitalizes on these opportunities and delivers significant ROI.

-Today, 65 percent of professional facilities in the five major sports leagues are more than 15 years old.
+Today, approximately 60 percent of professional facilities in the five major sports leagues are more than 15 years old.
 Owners of these stadiums and arenas face impending obsolescence if they don’t continuously replace critical infrastructure and upgrade their amenities.
 The following framework offers three different approaches to modernization that provide significant value, yet offer a tiered approach that can be rightsized to a variety of conditions.

 First rising to popularity on the art scene, pop-ups are now gaining momentum in sports venues across the country.
 Pop-ups are temporary, flexible and relatively low-cost retail activations that are designed to be easily set up and dismantled.
 This tactic can be used to refresh an existing space or to test a new partnership idea prior to scaling it for the masses.
 Pop-ups have been found to resonate with Millennials who looking for a “here today, gone tomorrow” one-of-a-kind experience.